vkumxr/LTSpice/README.md

 - Capable of **low-pass**, **high-pass**, and **band-pass** responses by selecting appropriate output nodes.
 - Includes transient and AC analysis to verify frequency response.
 - Adjustable resistor and capacitor values for tuning cut-off frequencies and quality factor.

+### 5. Automatic Gain Control (AGC)
+- Simulates an **AGC circuit** that automatically adjusts the signal amplitude to maintain a stable output.
+- Useful for **audio processing** or **communication systems** to prevent signal distortion.
+- Includes LTSpice schematic and transient analysis plots showing dynamic gain adjustment.

 ---